Peeragogy/Peeragogy_ChatBot/README.md

 > **Pyragogy explores the potential of cognitive co-creation between humans and intelligent agents.** It's about building learning partnerships where humans and AI learn *together*, grow *together*, and create knowledge *together*.

-This little project, PeeagogyBot, is one of the first practical explorations of this exciting new territory.
+This project, PyragogyBot, is one of the first practical explorations of this exciting new territory.

 ---